Share:

 Ongoing Investigation

 South Coast AQMD has conducted numerous on-site inspections and has responded to breakdowns reported by the facility.
-On June 30, Notices of Violation were issued to Sterigenics Ontario relating to equipment breakdowns.
-Following an investigation, inspectors determined that the facility failed to maintain equipment in good operating condition, did not report the equipment breakdowns in a timely manner, and submitted incomplete breakdown reports.
+On June 30, 2022, Notices of Violation were issued to Sterigenics Ontario relating to equipment breakdowns.
+Following an investigation, inspectors determined that the facility failed to maintain equipment in good operating condition, did not report equipment breakdowns in a timely manner, submitted incomplete breakdown reports, failed to operate equipment as specified in the permit equipment description.

 South Coast AQMD’s investigation is ongoing.